Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: Introduction

-where $\{\phib_j\}$ are the columns of $\Phib$, plays an important role in sparse estimation, as evidenced by extensive publications on the subject, e.g. \cite{Elad10, DonoET06, Ben-Haim2010, 8553417}.
+The mutual coherence of the regressor matrix $\Phib$, defined as where $\{\phib_j\}$ are the columns of $\Phib$, plays an important role in sparse estimation, as evidenced by extensive publications on the subject, e.g. \cite{Elad10, Ben-Haim2010, 8553417}.
 These works consistently highlight the importance of maintaining low mutual coherence to achieve accurate sparse estimation.
 Now, in system identification, the columns of the regressor matrix in \eqref{eq:spsys11} are typically taken as time-shifted versions of the same signal, e.g. the input.
 When this signal has strong temporal correlation, this leads to a high mutual coherence, cf. the definition \eqref{eq:muphi}.
 This problem may be exacerbated by optimal input design which often results in an input that is tuned to rather narrow frequency bands, implying high temporal correlation, aimed at revealing system properties of importance for the intended model use.
 In Section \ref{sec:nums} this is illustrated for a control design problem where a frequency band covering the cross-over frequency is excited.
-The purpose of this contribution is to, in addition to other objectives, include the requirement that sparse model estimation should be promoted in optimal input design.

-Optimal input design typically shapes the Fisher Information Matrix (FIM) using the input signal as a decision variable to meet some design objectives.
-In model \eqref{eq:spsys11} with $\eb\sim \Nc(0,\sigma^2\Ib)$, the FIM is given by\footnote{We will not need the Gaussian assumption in the following but, with some misuse of notation, will continue to use the term FIM for $\Ib_F$, even though without the Gaussian noise assumption, $\Ib_F$ is not the FIM but the inverse covariance matrix of the least-squares estimate of $\thetab$ in the model \eqref{eq:spsys11} which can also be used in input design.}: